Defining Nurse Practitioner and Physician Careers Sample Essay

 In terms of educational demands, a nurse practitioner spends a bit fewer years during post-secondary education training than a physician.
 However, it is important to note that although nurse practitioners take fewer years to complete their education, the field is no less important to the field and is established to open doors for nurses who wish to advance their careers (Duquesne University, 2021).
 Most physician roles have higher educational requirements than nurse practitioners.
 As a result, nurse practitioners often spend more time in clinics and facilities helping patients than the amount of time they append in lectures.

 Looking for Defining Nurse Practitioner and Physician Careers essay like?
-Do my nursing paper
+Get help with nursing paper

 According to (reference), there is a difference regarding the educational paths to becoming a physician versus a nurse practitioner.
 Most nurse practitioners are required to earn a master’s degree in nursing.
 However, other nurse practitioners pursue a doctor in nursing practice (DNP) graduate degree.
 On the other hand, physicians are required to a bachelor’s degree in a relevant pre-med discipline then accomplish a medical school and residency.
 The time is taken to become a physician or a nurse practitioner also differs (reference).
 Generally, it takes more time (about 11 years of post-secondary education) to become a physician.
 On the other hand, it takes about six to eight years to become a nurse practitioner.